ThiagoCordeiro52/cpp-trabalho-03-projeto-keno-duplas-gt/author.md

 <!-- TODO -->
 Preencha os itens que você implementou.

-- [ ] Receives input data via command line (5 credits);
+- [ X ] Receives input data via command line (5 credits);
-- [ ] Correctly handles the input bet file, treating both regular and problematic cases accordingly (20 credits);
+- [ X ] Correctly handles the input bet file, treating both regular and problematic cases accordingly (20 credits);
-- [ ] Codes correctly the KenoBet class, according to the description provided in Code 1 (25 credits);
+- [ X ] Codes correctly the KenoBet class, according to the description provided in Code 1 (25 credits);
-- [ ] Executes correctly the amount of rounds defined in the input bet file (15 credits);
+- [ X ] Executes correctly the amount of rounds defined in the input bet file (15 credits);
-- [ ] Identifies correctly the hits and the player’s payoff for every round (20 credits);
+- [ X ] Identifies correctly the hits and the player’s payoff for every round (20 credits);
-- [ ] Displays correctly the information requested in Section 2.2 (15 credits).
+- [ X ] Displays correctly the information requested in Section 2.2 (15 credits).

 # Compiling and Runnig